sirgallifrey/kick-css/readme.md

 Kick-css aims to be used both as an stand alone solution (which can be customized) and as a base to be extended by others.

-It is currently on it's early stages, so use with care.
+It is currently on it's early stages and it is unstable until v1.0.0, use with care.
 Contributions are welcome :)